slideflow/slideflow/docs-source/source/quickstart.rst

 Held-out test sets
 ------------------

-Now that we have our dataset and we've completed the initial tile image processing, we'll split the dataset into a training cohort and a held-out test cohort with :meth:`slideflow.Dataset.train_val_split`.
+Now that we have our dataset and we've completed the initial tile image processing, we'll split the dataset into a training cohort and a held-out test cohort with :meth:`slideflow.Dataset.split`.
 We'll split while balancing the outcome ``'subtype'`` equally in the training and test dataset, with 30% of the data retained in the held-out set.

 .. code-block:: python

     # Split our dataset into a training and held-out test set.
-    train_dataset, test_dataset = dataset.train_val_split(
+    train_dataset, test_dataset = dataset.split(
         model_type='categorical',
         labels='subtype',
         val_fraction=0.3
     )

-Read more about :ref:`Dataset management <dataset>`.
+Read more about :ref:`Dataset management <datasets_and_validation>`.

 Configuring models
 ******************